-Ameritas talked with Lindsay Kohler from Benz Communications about 10 keys to more effective benefits communication.
+Ameritas talked with Lindsay Kohler from Benz Communications about 10 keys to more effective benefits communication and employee engagement.
 Listen to this podcast to learn how these keys work together to create the framework for your communication strategy through a three-part process:

 - Establish the communication foundation, which includes the strategy, brand and online experience.

 - Develop communication messages by segmenting employees into demographic groups, sharing information in a simple format, listening to feedback and answering questions.